zhangshushu15/zhangshushu15.github.com/README.md

 # Personal Website

 This repository contains the source code for a simple personal website built with **Next.js** and **Tailwind CSS**.
-The site includes basic sections like About and Contact and demonstrates how to structure a small project with reusable React components.
+The site includes pages for About and Contact and demonstrates how to structure a small project with reusable React components.

 ## Getting Started